randomcherry/pikafood/project/README.md

 `rateComment.html`

 This page contains a form that allows the user to enter the ID of a finished request and give it a rating with a select menu and/or a comment.
 The rating can be seen in the view finished page, and it is the average of all ratings.
+An error message is returned if the request ID is invalid or neither a rating nor a comment is given.

+`submitRequest.html`

+This page contains a form where the user is able to submit requests, which are stored in the requests table.
+As seen above in the database section, the user provides provides the same information.
+An error message is returned if their name or food is not entered.

+`viewFinished.html`

+This page simply shows the table of finished requests along with the average rating of that recipe.

+`viewRequests.html`

+This page shows the table unfinished requests, allowing users to upvote requests that they would like to try as well.
+An error message is returned if the user tries to upvote the same request more than once.